munificent/craftinginterpreters/book/local-variables.md

 hammers in the optimizer's toolbox is pulling work forward into the compiler so that you don't have to do it at runtime.
 In this chapter, that meant resolving exactly which stack slot every local variable occupies.
-That way, at runtime, no "look up" or resolution needs to happen.
+That way, at runtime, no lookup or resolution needs to happen.

 <aside name="static">

 You can look at static types as an extreme example of this trend.
-A statically-typed language takes all of the type analysis and type error handling and sorts it all out during compilation.
+A statically typed language takes all of the type analysis and type error handling and sorts it all out during compilation.
 Then the runtime doesn't have to waste any time checking that values have the proper type for their operation.
-In fact, in some statically-typed languages like C, you don't even *know* the type at runtime.
+In fact, in some statically typed languages like C, you don't even *know* the type at runtime.
 The compiler completely erases any representation of a value's type leaving just the bare bits.

 </aside>